utkarshayachit/azbatch-starter-connectivity/readme.md

 - VPN Gateway depoloyment
 - Create public IP for VPN Gateway (like for AzFW and Bastion, so we can have the same naming convention) - done?
 - private DNS Zone (link to Hub Vnet)
+- Linux VM Jumpbox

 Currently Working On

-- VM Jumpboxes: Win and Linux  (for Win: can we use a an image version which supports VTMP module?)
+- VM Jumpboxes: Win (for Win: can we use a an image version which supports VTMP module?)

 - How to configure (static) RT on VHUB towards the FW private IP?
 But only, if AzFW has to be deployed? - currently part of the .jsonc file